equinor/probabilit/README.md

 - User friendly API with a modeling language.
 - Built on scipy and numpy.
-- Supports composite distributions (e.g. mean of a distribution can be a distribution).
+- Supports composite distributions (e.g. the mean of a distribution can be a distribution).
 - Supports Quasi-Monte Carlo sampling, e.g. Sobol, Halton and LHS.
 - Supports inducing correlations with Iman-Conover.

 ## Modeling

-The modeling API creates lets you create a computational graph, where each node is a distribution, a constant or some transformation.
+The modeling API lets you create a computational graph, where each node is either a distribution, a constant or a transformation.
 Once the method `.sample()` is called on a node, each ancestor node is sampled in turn.

 **Example 1 - Height.**
-For instance, what is the probability that a man is taller than a woman?
+What is the probability that a man is taller than a woman?

 ```pycon
 >>> from probabilit.modeling import Distribution